Successful grant recipients

 Bangalow Addressing Social Isolation in COVID-19 for Seniors (BASICS)

-Fourteen Bangalow organisations have come together to establish a centralised call-centre targeting social isolation and loneliness amongst seniors.
-The centre will coordinate support services to supply pre-cooked meals, issue cash vouchers for basic needs, distribute fresh vegetables and produce and supply firewood and warm clothing to seniors.
+Fourteen Bangalow organisations came together to establish a centralised call centre targeting social isolation and loneliness among seniors.
+The centre coordinated support services to supply pre-cooked meals, issue cash vouchers for basic needs, distribute fresh vegetables and produce, and supply firewood and warm clothing to seniors.

 For more information, please contact email@example.com

 Bellingen Shire Council

 Connect and GO GO GO

 Bellingen Neighbourhood Care Network, Community Radio 2BBB and Bellingen Council libraries jointly: